ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/00-introduction.md

     where vertices are objects and edges are references.

 The next section covers basic graph terminology.
-The rest of the chapter will describe fundamental representations for graphs, provide a reference implementation, and cover core graph algorithms including [traversal]{.term}, [topological sort]{.term}, [shortest paths]{.term} algorithms, and algorithms to find the [minimum spanning tree]{.term}.
+The rest of the chapter will cover core graph algorithms including [traversal]{.term}, [topological sort]{.term}, [shortest paths]{.term} algorithms, and algorithms to find the [minimum spanning tree]{.term}, as well as common representations and implementations of graphs.